 In this way, there are cases in which the numbers of the citations are placed in the text without using parentheses and in the form of a superscript.

 “A special consideration deserves the fungal infection of the urinary tract by species of the genus Candida.
 These yeasts inhabit the gastrointestinal tract, urinary tract, and skin.
 Candida species can be found in this type of infection 4-6 ”

-How to elaborate the list of References with the Vancouver Style?
+How to elaborate the list of References with the Vancouver Standards?